gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 The iPad's display in particular is a huge differentiator—it can assume so many different resolutions it should be thought of as a collection of displays rather than just one.

 Apple Pencil is very similar in feel to my Wacom ArtPad II, but with the huge improvement that you're drawing directly on the screen.

+And of course this is all sitting inside of iOS do you can use a modern web browser like Safari to download software, expand archives more quickly with Files, watch videos picture-in-picture, listen to streaming music and so many other things that aren't possible on a real classic Macintosh.
+It's the best of both worlds, and why I call it the Ultimate Classic Macintosh.

 ### Forthcoming posts